How to Apply Touch Up Paint using our Spray Cans

 SEM Adhesion Promoter

 Make sure you use SEM Adhesion Promoter if you are spraying a non-metal surface.
 Failure to do so will result in the paint peeling off within a few months!
 After the area has been sanded smooth, apply a layer of SEM Adhesion Promoter to the entire surface you will be painting (including where you will be applying clearcoat).
 Follow this layer with rubberized primer, basecoat and clearcoat.
 The SEM will promote proper adhesion of the paint layers.
-Again, it must be sprayed BEFORE you apply primer.

 If you have an unpainted surface, either bare metal, plastic, rubber, etc., APPLY PRIMER!
 Primer is made to stick to unpainted surfaces and paint is designed to stick to primer!Professional automotive painters use lots of primer.
 You can spray primer over unpainted surfaces, existing paint (as long as you have sanded the paint) and over body filler.
 Use primer to cover small imperfections and to build up scratched areas to a smooth surface.
 For deeper scratches, we recommend a product called lacquer putty available at most auto parts stores.
 The putty is applied in several thin coats to slowly build up the surface.
 Use a final coat of primer over the putty.
 Primer has a tendency to shrink so let it dry according to the manufacturers instructions and apply several coats to achieve a smooth surface.
 You can let it dry overnight.
 A Rubberized Primer is required on Flexible bumpers. (available from PaintScratch)